koopjs/koop/packages/featureserver/README.md

     idField: String, // unique identifier field,
     maxRecordCount: Number, // the maximum number of features a provider can return at once
     limitExceeded: Boolean, // whether or not the server has limited the features returned
-    timeInfo: Object // describes the time extent and capabilities of the layer,
+    timeInfo: Object, // describes the time extent and capabilities of the layer,
-    transform: Object // describes a quantization transformation
+    transform: Object, // describes a quantization transformation
-    renderer: Object // provider can over-ride default symbology of FeatureServer output with a renderer object.
+    renderer: Object, // provider can over-ride default symbology of FeatureServer output with a renderer object.
 See https://developers.arcgis.com/web-map-specification/objects/simpleRenderer, for object specification.
+    defaultVisibility: boolean, // The default visibility of this layer
+    minScale: number, // The minScale value for this layer
+    maxScale: number, // The maxScale value for this layer
     fields: [
      { // Subkeys are optional
        name: String,